 What we do: Youth ministry

-Youth ministry is a key part of ministry in the Diocese of London and we work hard to support it as best we can.
-Here is a summary of what is currently on offer.
+Youth ministry is a key part of the Diocese of London – we work hard to support it as best we can.

 Advice and consultancy